Thesis defense under joint supervision by Xiang XU

 • Mr. Jun ZHANG, Professor, Xi'an Jiaotong University

-• Mr. José OUTEIRO, Assoc.
-Professor HDR/Habil., Arts et Métiers Institute of Technology
+• Mr. José OUTEIRO, Associate Professor HDR/Habil., Arts et Métiers of Technology

 ABSTRACT

-The rapid development of aerospace industry is the motivation for increasing the manufacturing productivity keeping the same part quality or even improving it.
-High-speed machining (HSM) of difficult-to-cut materials like Titanium-based alloys is a way to achieve a high productivity.
-So far, most of research works on surface integrity in machining are based on the phenomenological analysis and rarely involve a theoretical analysis of the physical phenomena responsible for the modification of the near surface layer properties.
-In this research work, the microstructure evolution, and the surface integrity in HSM of Ti-6Al-4V alloy are investigated using modelling and experimental approaches.
-A multiscale modelling approach combining finite element simulations using CEL approach and cellular automata method permitted to simulate the microstructure evolution in machining, including in the machined surface and subsurface.
-Surface topography, plastic strain, microhardness, and residual stresses of the machined surface and subsurface were also simulated, revealing the influence of the cyclic nature of the cutting process in these surface integrity characteristics.
+The rapid development of the aerospace industry is the motivation for increasing manufacturing productivity while maintaining the same part quality or even improving it.
+High-speed machining (HSM) of difficult-to-cut materials such as titanium-based alloys is one way to achieve high productivity.
+So far, most research work on surface integrity in machining is based on phenomenological analysis and rarely involves a theoretical analysis of the physical phenomena responsible for the modification of the near-surface layer properties.
+In this research work, the microstructure evolution and surface integrity in HSM of Ti-6Al-4V alloy are investigated using modeling and experimental approaches.
+A multiscale modeling approach combining finite element simulations using the CEL approach and the cellular automata method allowed the microstructure evolution during machining to be simulated, including in the machined surface and subsurface.
+Surface topography, plastic strain, microhardness, and residual stresses of the machined surface and subsurface were also simulated, revealing the influence of the cyclic nature of the cutting process on these surface integrity characteristics.

 KEYWORDS

-Multiscale-modelling, High Speed Machining, Ti-6Al-4V, Microstructure, Dynamic Recrystallisation, Surface Integrity.
+Multiscale modeling, High Speed Machining, Ti-6Al-4V, Microstructure, Dynamic Recrystallization, Surface Integrity.